swiftlang/swift-evolution/proposals/0316-global-actors.md

   * Move global actor-constrained generic parameters to "future directions"
   * Classes that are global actors must be `final`.
 * Changes for the second review:
-    * Added the `GlobalActor` protocol, to which all global actors implictly conform.
+    * Added the `GlobalActor` protocol, to which all global actors implicitly conform.
     * Remove the requirement that all global and static variables be annotated with a global actor.
     * Added a grammar for closure attributes.
     * Clarified the interaction between the main actor and the main thread.
 Make the main actor a little less "special" in the initial presentation.